kirylvolkau/kirylvolkau/README.md

 ## What about now?
-Right now I volunteer in different human rights organisations as a developer and explore new stuff in the world of coding!
+Right now I volunteer in different human rights organisations as a developer and explore new stuff in the world of coding.
 For instance, I am learning [`F#`](https://fsharp.org/) and taking a course related to the `System Design`!
 <br/>
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=kirylvolkau&langs_count=10theme=buefy&layout=compact)